Carson-Shook/cursed-breakout/README.md

 For debugging, type `make debug` when compiling.
 You may need to type `make clean` before doing so if you have already built it normally.
 Make sure that you choose an ample size for your terminal emulator if you use the debug info.
 It may overlap the game if you do not.

 # Changelog
+#### v1.0.1
+- Fixed an issue relating to using difftime that caused Infinite Mode to draw no bricks and freeze on Linux systems.

 #### v1.0 GM
 - Official release, yay!
 - Added new ball reward every 2000 points